Kadir Akbulut: Club

-Akbulut had begun playing football in Denizlispor at youth level, until his joining to Beşiktaş in 1980, in which he played for 14 seasons during one of the most successful periods of the team's history.
-In Beşiktaş years, he played 349 league matches (322 in starting line-up), scoring 4 times, and collected 39 yellow cards, also being a part of undefeated champion squad of 1991-92 season.
-He also played at European Cups, having 6 caps in UEFA Champions League between 1982 and 1992, and Cup Winners' Cup twice in 1997–98 season.
+Akbulut began playing football at the youth level with Denizlispor, before joining Beşiktaş in 1980, where he played for 14 seasons during one of the most successful periods in the team's history.
+During his years at Beşiktaş, he played 349 league matches (322 in starting line-up), scored 4 times, and received 39 yellow cards.
+He was also part of undefeated champion squad of 1991-92 season.
+Additionally, he played at European competitios, making 6 appearances in UEFA Champions League between 1982 and 1992, and competing in the Cup Winners' Cup twice during the 1997–98 season.

 International

-Akbulut played in Turkish national football team in Olympic and senior level, called up the team in total of 4 matches.
+Akbulut played in Turkey national football team in Olympic and senior levels, called up to the team in total of 4 matches.

 Manager

 The first coaching experience of Kadir Akbulut was Silivrispor, a Turkish Regional Amateur League team of Silivri district of Istanbul, until his resignation on 3 March 2011.
 On 1 July 2011, he was hired by Çatalcaspor, another amateur league team located in Istanbul.
 Managed by Akbulut, Çatalcaspor promoted to 3.
 Lig at professional stage, for the first time at their history, following 1–0 ended play-off encounter against Edirnespor Gençlik S.K., on 6 May 2014.
 Akbulut earned a one-year extension for his contract at Çatalcaspor in June 2014.